rust-lang/book/nostarch/chapter12.md

 produces.

-The code in Listing 12-1 allows your `minigrep` program to read any command line arguments passed to it and then collect the values into a vector.
+The code in Listing 12-1 allows your `minigrep` program to read any command line arguments passed to it, and then collect the values into a vector.

 Filename: src/main.rs